 Princeton retained both the Goldthwait Cup and spot on the Sprints medal stand last year, and following the golden performance from his fours at IRAs, the varsity eight moved up a spot to fourth in its final.

-Manning has also coached a U.S. men's lightweight boat at each of the last two Senior World Championships.From June, 2011, through September, 2013, Manning was the associate head coach of Harvard Crew.
+In 2015 Manning coached the USA LM2- to a fifth place finish at the World Championships.
+This was the best performance by the USA in the event since 2004.
+Earlier in the summer he coached the USA LM4- to silver, the M2- to the A finals, and co-coached the bronze-medal winning men's 8 at the Pan American Games.
+In 2014 he coached the USA LM8 at the World Championships.From June, 2011, through September, 2013, Manning was the associate head coach of Harvard Crew.
 In both years, Harvard won the Rowe Cup team title at the Eastern Sprints and swept Yale in the annual Harvard/Yale Regatta.

 The first varsity also won the Eastern Sprints and Ivy League championship in 2013.
 Additionally, the top boat took bronze in 2012 and silver in 2013 at the IRA national championships.
 Manning’s crew won the Visitor’s Challenge Cup at the Henley Royal Regatta in England last summer, and did so by rewriting the Henley record book.

 “I am honored and thrilled to join the Princeton University rowing community and to assist Marty Crotty in coaching the lightweight men,” Manning said.
 “The team, and the entire boathouse, consists of some of the most capable and motivated student-athletes in the sport.
 I am excited to help them achieve their athletic and educational goals."

 Manning directed the freshmen to Eastern Sprints medals in twelve of his thirteen years, including seven championship victories (1999, '01, '02, '04, '08, '10 '11).